 There are many lesser dimensional parameters, which specify features such as winding pegs and rack height, which can be adjusted by the user to make a slide dryer ideal for their application.
 The SCAD model will optimize the design to fit the user’s 3D printer, while minimizing part counts (step 2b).
 Each rack can be connected using snap-fit connectors also generated by the model.
 As this is a parametric design, it allows for similar results to be achieved via different means.
 For example, a smaller printer can be used by printing off a larger number of shelves to accommodate the same number of slides as a larger printer can do with fewer shelves but a greater area.
 If only a 24-V supply is available, simply by changing the parameters, the design can still facilitate the user’s desired number of slides.
 The intention of this design is not necessarily for users to replicate exactly what was used in this case study, but rather to empower them to use the materials and tools readily available in their lab or workplace to easily generate a useful and reliable slide dryer for themselves.

-Following guidelines for appropriate documentation (step 4), the bill of materials along with item, number, price, and source are shown in Table 1.
-As can be seen in Table 1, the cost of the materials to build the open-source slider dryer for 30 slides is $16.63.
+Following guidelines for appropriate documentation (step 4), the bill of materials along with item, number, price, and source are shown in Table 1

 As validation (step 3), 30 slides are washed in water and rinsed in ethanol, and then placed on the open-source dryer.
 The dryer is then powered on, and the time-to-dry is measured while the temperature is being monitored with an open-source thermocouple-based data logger (T400, Pax Instruments).
 The warming kinetics experiment is repeated three times.
 A FLIR thermal distribution on a single rack is viewed with a thermal camera to demonstrate uniformity of heating.
 Lastly, dry time data for commercial solutions were collected via simulated devices using a heated plate and, in the case of the forced air variant, a fan.
 The plate is brought up to the maximum indicated temperature by the devices’ respective data sheet and then 10 trials are performed and averaged to find the drying times.